sjbennett123/polarlarp/content/current_writeups/help_wanted/_index.md

 running_notes: >
   Granny is an incredibly sweet dwarf, saying "dearie” this, and “sweetie” that.
 She explains that Huldrek has always had his troubles, but he is a good boy!
 He is so busy, he hasn't come home in days and she is worried for him.
   But worry for her grandson is eclipsed by her worry for her book!
 Someone must have broken in and taken it!
 It's been missing for the same amount of time as Huldrek.
 But that's just a coincidence!
-  Granny should be insistent that her grandson has nothing to do with her books disappearance, and shut down any talk otherwise, Granny will recommend that the PCs use Craftsman: Other-Tracking to track Huldrek.
+  Granny is insistent that her grandson has nothing to do with her books disappearance, and shut down any talk otherwise, Granny will recommend that the PCs use Craftsman: Other-Tracking to track Huldrek.
-  If Huldrek Silverlode is tracked using Craftsman: Other-Tracking [Level 1 or above] before 12pm, he is tracked back to the Tarrasch cache, where he is guarding the Chest of the Tarrasch [YOU FOUND HULDREK]
+  If Huldrek Silverlode is tracked using Craftsman: Other-Tracking [Level 1 or above] before Noon, he is tracked back to the Tarrasch cache, where he is guarding the Chest of the Tarrasch [YOU FOUND HULDREK]
 ---